 You plan to spend a certain amount of money eating out and even account for a 20% tip.
 Do you exceed your budget further if your server was fantastic?
 Should your server’s awesomeness impact your planned budget?
 Should they be worthy of more than a 20% tip of that you’re still paying off student loans?

-Damn it Janet, you were so great that now my tip for you exceeds my alotted food budget.
+Damn it Janet, you were so great that now my tip for you exceeds my monthly food budget.

 Are you a bad person if you don’t acknowledge their above and beyond service or will they quit trying harder if people don’t tip more for the great service?

 Now imagine eating out with a group of friends, each pays their own bills and it always ends with everyone deciding the tip for themselves.
 All while each of you judges each other’s tips.
-If you only tipped 10% or 15%, does that make you a jerk if everyone else tipped 20% – 25%?
+If you only tipped 15%, does that make you a jerk if everyone else tipped 20% – 25%?

 On the other hand, are you a jerk for tipping more than everyone?
-Are you just flaunting money because you can spend more than everyone else or does it make you more generous or charitable?
+Are you considered flaunting your money because you can spend more money than everyone else or does it make you more generous or charitable?

 Why does a nice meal out with friends have to end with awkward silences while everyone calculates percentages in their heads while they secretly judge the performance of the server?
-Ending in silent comparison of who tipped more, being more generous and charitable than the rest of the group.
+Ending in silent comparison of who tipped more, who was more generous, and who felt more charitable than the rest of the group.

 Tipping makes me so anxious that I’m just starting to tip 20% regardless of service (paying with my credit card).
-The server can refill my drink at the perfect time, every time or completely forget I exist.
-Tipping a regular 20% fits the socially acceptable tip amount to overcome the unnecessary anxiety at the cost of a few extra dollars on my budget.
+The server can refill my drink at the perfect time or pour hot soup on my head.
+Creating a baseline 20% tip in every situation saves me from unnecessary anxiety at the cost of a few extra dollars from my budget.
 Sorry budget.

 If you also tip 20% regularly, here is a chart to help you decide what 20% would be when you’re looking over a menu because they don’t list the extra tipping cost on the menu.

-If this seems like a lot, you can always stay in and eat a Peanut Butter and Jelly sandwich.
+If this seems like a lot of money to tip, you can always stay in and eat a Peanut Butter and Jelly sandwich.
 Save eating out when you know you can spend extra money on a 20% tip.

 What do you tip your servers?
 There is obviously no right answer otherwise they wouldn’t leave the tip field on every check blank.
 I REALLY want to know.
-Do you judge your waiter everytime or give them a flat fee regardless like me?
+Do you judge your waiter every service or, like me, give them a flat fee regardless?